dallasread/Instagive.io/_posts/rdr/2014/04/2014-04-09-heartbleed.md

 [This mass test](https://github.com/musalbas/heartbleed-masstest/blob/master/top1000.txt){:target="_blank"} shows how many of the top 1,000 websites on the internet were affected.
 Perhaps most alarming is that half of the top 1,000 sites don't even have SSL installed!

+#### Is my Instagive data safe?

+Yes.
 At Instagive.io, even though we're a young company, we take your security very seriously.
-Our hardware did have a vulnerable version of OpenSSL installed.
-Within hours of hearing of the vulnerability, we updated our equipment and keys to nullify any risk of future attacks.
+Our hardware did have a vulnerable version of OpenSSL installed, but no security breaches were uncovered.
+Within hours of hearing of the vulnerability, we had updated our equipment and keys to nullify any risk of future attacks.

 <!-- more -->